hexthedev/Jam-McGameJam20210115/README.md

-# RepoTemplate_Unity_2019LTS
+# UnityRepoTemplateHex
-A simple template for a git repo for Unity projects using 2019 LTS
+Basic template for a unity repo with a gitattributes and gitignore.
+Will add to this as I learn more.